About me

 Lois first joined us back in 2019 and was adopted that same year.
 Unfortunately, she has now returned to us for rehoming for a second time.
 Her owner could no longer care for her and their other cat due to ill health, prompting them to reach out and ask us to take Lois back.

 Formerly known as Missy in 2019, Lois is an older girl in need of some stability after experiencing significant changes in her life.
-She previously lived with another cat, Trevor, who is also available for rehoming.
-Due to reports of fighting in their previous home, Lois and Trevor are currently housed in separate cabins, and it would be best for them to be rehomed individually.
+She previously lived with another cat, Trevor, who has since been rehomed from us.
+Due to reports of fighting in their previous home, Lois and Trevor were housed in separate cabins.

 Apply for Lois Lane